-The estimated economic impacts of the project on job creation, income, and GIP are summarized in Table 3-18.
 The greatest potential increase in installation personnel would occur after the F-15 beddown was complete, during a training event, and prior to completion of construction of the infrastructure upgrades, during which the total Andersen AFB personnel and dependent population would increase by approximately 11 percent.
 The impact analysis for each component of the Proposed Action is outlined in the following text.